 - Maltodextrin is a complex carb powder: an ideal way to get more energy and calories.
 More information on maltodextrin

 - Vitargo – following on from maltodextrin, there are specifically formulated carb powders which optimise refuelling post workout.
-More information on Vitargo
+What is Vitargo?

 - Beta-alanine is a really useful performance booster with a lot of evidence to back up its effectiveness.
 Include 5-6g daily.
 More Beta-alanine information

 - Creatine Monohydrate – tried and tested and been around for years, creatine has been shown to help a lot of trainers improve their performance.
 Creatine FAQs